-North Carolina State Board of Elections Enacts Rolls To Identify And Remove Non-Citizens From State Voter Rolls
+North Carolina State Board of Elections Enacts Rules To Identify And Remove Non-Citizens From State Voter Rolls

 “This is another way that we will continue to improve the accuracy of our voter rolls and make sure only eligible voters can cast ballots in this state,” said Sam Hayes, executive director of the State Board of Elections.
 “As noncitizens are removed from the voter list, necessary precautions will be taken to ensure that no eligible voters are affected.”

 Voter information, already provided to the State Board of Elections, will be matched against the federal Systematic Alien Verification for Entitlements (SAVE) database, which provides information on any possible noncitizens.
-Any voters identified by the SAVE as protentional noncitizens, election officials will take several steps to further investigate to ensure that only noncitizens are removed from the voter rolls.
+If any voters are identified by the SAVE as potential noncitizens, election officials will take several steps to further investigate to ensure that only noncitizens are removed from the voter rolls.

 Over the last several years, there have been several instances of audits and other data programs identifying noncitizen voters.
-A 2016 audit identified 41 ineligible noncitizens with legal status that voted in the election.
-Additionally, on the federal level, a Canadian citizen plead guilty for making false claims on the voter registration application.
+A 2016 audit identified 41 ineligible noncitizens with legal status who voted in the election.
+Additionally, on the federal level, a Canadian citizen pleaded guilty to making false claims on the voter registration application.

 In response to the decision, NCGOP Chairman Jason Simmons said, "Today's action will strengthen the accuracy of voter rolls and we applaud the State Board's decision to improve confidence in the elections process.”